 “This is a very significant year for me and I’m really looking forward to it.
-Last year was difficult but I think people forget that I’m still only 20, I’m still learning about the business and about myself.
+Last year was difficult but I think people forget that I’m still only 20, I’m still learning about the business and

 “It was the right time to part with RCA last year.
 I was in Los Angeles working on my second album and they wanted it to sound one way and I wanted another.
-I was being pushed and pulled about with others in control.
+I was being pushed and pulled about with

 “I think the time was right for me to take control of what I’m doing.”